 7. Habana 1791 Perfumes

 You can’t miss the handicrafts in Cuba, with most of the country’s craft markets packed with all manner of wood-based products.
-Not every item will be to everyone’s taste, but we definitely recommend having a rummage through the offerings of stalls such as those on Havana’s Calle Tacon.
-Ashtrays are easy to come by, given the island’s near obsession with cigars, but as are figures of Guevara and Fidel Castro, but you’ll also find superbly-carved chess sets and little village car models (a mix of wood and old soda cans) which we love and can be bought for less than $10.As you will now know, there are some very cool things you can only get in Cuba.
-So if you’re planning a visit to the island, take note, and keep your eyes peeled!
-You won’t regret it!
+Not every item will be to everyone’s taste, but we definitely recommend having a rummage through the offerings of stalls such as those on Havana’s Calle Tacon and in the market Almacenes San Jose in Havana.
+Ashtrays are easy to come by given the island’s near obsession with cigars, but you’ll also find superbly-carved chess sets and little village car models (a mix of wood and old soda cans) which can be often be bought for less than USD$15.